socrata/opendatanetwork.com/README.md

 For enhanced security in production environments, consider:

-1. Implementing server-side validation of captcha responses
+1. Implementing server-side validation of reCAPTCHA responses with Google's verification API
 2. Adding rate limiting by IP address to prevent brute force attempts
-3. Rotating challenge types and increasing complexity for users showing suspicious behavior
+3. Using reCAPTCHA's advanced security features and risk analysis
+4. Consider using reCAPTCHA v3 for enterprise-level protection with invisible challenges